Documentation

 ) -> StringResponse

 Adds two questions to the survey.
-The first asks for the users zipcode and the second validates the zipcode based on the validation_type.
+The first asks for the user's ZIP code, and the second validates that ZIP code based on validation_type.
 The location is reported based on the reporting_type.

 Example